 Support for the Bay Program crosses party lines.
 Republican and Democratic members of Congress from Virginia recently asked the president to support full funding for the Bay Program and both of Virginia's senators have urged leaders in Congress to reject the cuts.

 Across the state, Virginians are concerned about the implications of these cuts.
 Even Virginians who largely support the administration's proposed budget are against slashing Bay Program funds.
-Just take a look at the Richmond Times Dispatch editorial, headlined

 The efforts coordinated by the Bay Program are working.
 We're seeing clearer water, more oysters and crabs, and more underwater grasses.
 There's still time to let Congress know that you do not support these cuts.
 Already, more than 25,000 passionate CBF supporters like you have taken action calling on Congress to stand up for the Chesapeake Bay watershed.
 If you haven't signed our petition yet, please do so now.
 If you have—great!
 Please go one step further and call your members of Congress to let them know how important it is to fully fund the Bay Program.
 Click here to find phone numbers.